Listen To The Article

 Next, carve an identical notch that forms a ledge in the top of a piece of wood.
 This wood will be your stake.
 The notch on your stake needs to match up with the notch on your trigger, and they need to rest inside each other.
 Bend your engine down and attach your stake and your trigger together.
 The idea is when a fish grabs the bait and pulls away, the trap will spring and hook your catch.

-Add a good weight and hook to your fish snare and you’ll be able to cast your line as far as necessary.
+Add a good weight and hook to your survival fishing snare and you’ll be able to cast your line as far as necessary.
 These little traps can be placed all around a pond, giving you a wide capture net when it comes to fresh water.

 I’ve had only one of these traps set for the last three days and have caught one nice bluegill.
 I’ve checked and changed the bait twice a day.
 Now, that may not seem incredibly effective, but with multiple traps set I could catch several fish with hardly any effort.
 This leaves me to tend to other duties and simply check my traps as I would a normal snare.